mmnowak/tarot-quiz/README.md

 ### Imagery

 The background image remains the same throughout the website.
-It is a vector image of moon and stars.
+It is a vector image of the moon and stars.
 The image is intended to be associated with magic, mysticism and whimsy.

 ![Vector image of moon and stars](documentation/readme/smallbackground.jpg)